omar7l/DorY/README.md

 ## Project Management
 For our Lecture Note Sharing Hub project, we used a combination of Scrum and Kanban methodologies to ensure efficient and organised project management.
 This hybrid approach combined the structure of Scrum with the flexibility of Kanban, allowing us to adapt to changes quickly while remaining focused on deliverables.

-We organised our work into three sprints, each meticulously planned and tracked with Jira.
+We organised our work into three sprints, which we planned and tracked with Jira.
 During each sprint, we prioritised tasks based on their importance and dependencies to ensure that critical functionalities were developed and tested on time.
-The sprints facilitated iterative progress by allowing us to incorporate feedback and continuously improve.
+The sprints facilitated iterative progress and allowed us to incorporate feedback and improve continuously.

 Sprint 1 concentrated on foundational elements such as user authentication, basic note management features, and initial database and backend infrastructure configuration.
 Sprint 2 focused on improving the user interface, implementing advanced search and filtering features, and ensuring mobile responsiveness.